Meissen Porcelain Workshop Tour and Porcelain Museum

 Other important porcelain museums

-Two places outside the factory also display some important pieces.
-The most important collection of historic Meissen porcelain is in the southern arcade galleries of the Dresden Zwinger.
-With more than 1,400 objects, the Rijksmuseum Amsterdam houses the most important collection of Meissen porcelain outside of Germany.
+Two locations outside the factory premises also displayed significant pieces.
+The southern arcade galleries of the Dresden Zwinger hold the most crucial collection of historic Meissen porcelain, comprising over 1,400 objects.
+Additionally, the Rijksmuseum Amsterdam houses the most important collection of Meissen porcelain outside of Germany.

 Seek Meissen Boutique in the Outlet